Cov-ComSec/Cov-ComSec.github.io/content/posts/owasp_sqli_xss/index.md

 sqlmap –a –u ‘http://example.com’
 ```

-This runs all scripts against an URL, for more finite control, use `- - help ` to find the right flags.
+This runs all scripts against an URL.
+For more granular control, use `--help ` to find the right flags.

 ## Cross Site Scripting (XSS)
 This is when clients are able to inject html commands into an input field.
 The problem with this is that they can use this to execute JavaScript code.

-This type of exploit can typically found on Web forums.
+This type of exploit can typically be found on web forums.
 The easiest way to test this is to attempt to create an alert box.

 ```html
 <script>alert("demo XSS exploit") </script>